anushkapatil18/VIDYUT/README.md

 - Lasso
 - Ridge

+## Tools used are
+- VS code
+- Jupytor Notebook
+- Figma
+- MS Excel

 ## We used Flask for developing web app and deployed our website on netlify

 ## Contributors